 18. K-Mart & The Connecticut Shooting Twitter Fail (2012)

 Yet another social media fail comes from the retail giant K-Mart.
-26 people, including many children were shot dead at one of the worst school shootings in American history.
-On the day of the shootings, K-mart were promoting their #Fab15Toys campaign on Twitter.
+26 people, including many children, were shot dead at one of the worst school shootings in American history.
+On the day of the shootings, K-mart was promoting their #Fab15Toys campaign on Twitter.
 Nothing wrong with that you may think?
 Well, all was going well until they made the unfortunate decision to include the #Fab15Toys in a tweet offering condolences to the victims: